(Updated January 6, 2020)

-While it can be tedious, time-consuming and, at times, confusing, starting early means you’ll have time to organize all documents while not being under the pressure of the ticking clock.
-Plus, filing early will get your refund that much quicker.
-Or, if you owe, you’ll have more time to prepare your budget for the hit that comes on April 15.
+While it can be tedious, time-consuming and, at times, confusing, filing early means you’ll have time to organize all documents while not being under the pressure of the ticking clock.

 Here are some important items every homeowner should start compiling in advance to take advantage of available tax breaks:

 If you paid at least $600 in interest in a year, your mortgage company is required to send you a copy of Form 1098 (also known as the Mortgage Interest Statement) by January 31st of the following year.
 Mortgage interest on first and second homes is generally deductible for taxpayers who itemize their deductions.
-With the new laws in place, this crucial deduction only covers interest paid on loans of up to $750,000, or $375,000 if you’re married but filing a separate return.
+With the new laws which took effect beginning of last year, this crucial deduction only covers interest paid on loans of up to $750,000, or $375,000 if you’re married but filing a separate return.

-Although property taxes are deductible in 2018 and beyond, due to the new Tax Cuts and Jobs Act, the state and local taxes, or SALT, deduction has been capped at $10,000 annually – $5,000 if married and filing separately.
+Although property taxes are deductible due to the Tax Cuts and Jobs Act, the state and local taxes, or SALT, deduction has been capped at $10,000 annually – $5,000 if married and filing separately.
 If you buy a home midway through the tax year, you can claim all taxes paid from the date of sale onward (but only if you itemize it).
-Otherwise, you can claim the standard deduction of $12,000 for single filers, and $24,000 for married couples filing join returns.
+Otherwise, you can claim the standard deduction of $12,200 for single filers, and $24,400 for married couples filing joint returns.

 Once you have gathered all the important documents pertaining to your home, move on to tackle the following: